igorw765/Regulus-Spotify/README.md

    sudo apt-get install conky cairo lua5.3 ffmpeg playerctl sed git
    ```

-3. Using the installation script available in the releases tab is recommended but you can also install theme manually.

-4. Download all the fonts from the font folder.
+3. Download all the fonts from the font folder.

-5. If your monitor resolution is not 1080x1920p, you may need to modify the code manually.
+4. If your monitor resolution is not 1080x1920p, you may need to modify the code manually.
 To change the position of elements, play with the `offset`, `voffset`, and `alignr` values.

-6. To modify the color of the text, change this line in the `Regulus.conf` file: `color3 = 'ED8207',` to the corresponding hex code.
+5. To modify the color of the text, change this line in the `Regulus.conf` file: `color3 = 'ED8207',` to the corresponding hex code.

-7. To change the rings color, modify the values of `bg_colour` and `fg_colour` in the `rings.lua` file located in the `scripts` folder.
+6. To change the rings color, modify the values of `bg_colour` and `fg_colour` in the `rings.lua` file located in the `scripts` folder.

-8. To display network speeds properly, you need to modify the `downspeedgraph` and `upspeedgraph` lines in the `Regulus.conf` file to match the name of the network adapter used by your system.
+7. To display network speeds properly, you need to modify the `downspeedgraph` and `upspeedgraph` lines in the `Regulus.conf` file to match the name of the network adapter used by your system.
 You can use the `ip a` command to check the name of your network adapter.

-9. Assign your current city's `city_id` to the `city_id=` line inside the `weather.sh` file located in the `scripts` folder.
+8. Assign your current city's `city_id` to the `city_id=` line inside the `weather.sh` file located in the `scripts` folder.
 You can find your city's ID on the [OpenWeatherMap website](https://openweathermap.org/).

-10. Start the theme by running the `start.sh` script:
+9. Start the theme by running the `start.sh` script:
    ```
    bash /path/to/Regulus-Spotify/start.sh
    ```
 The `start.sh` script will set the necessary permissions and start the conky command to display the theme.

-11. Automatically start Conky during system startup on GNOME by using the `conky.desktop` file.
+10. Automatically start Conky during system startup on GNOME by using the `conky.desktop` file.
 Note that certain adjustments may be necessary.

 ## Tested Environment